knetikmedia/knetikcloud-csharp-net20-client/docs/CurrenciesApi.md

 <a name="createcurrency"></a>
 # **CreateCurrency**
-> ModelCurrencyResource CreateCurrency (ModelCurrencyResource currency)
+> CurrencyResource CreateCurrency (CurrencyResource currency)

 Create a currency